- 2 Bedrooms

 - Washing Machine

-The floor plan of this special 2 bedroom, 2.5 bath town home has been redone to open up the kitchen, dining and living areas on the 1st floor, including a cavernous great room feel.
+The floor plan of this special 2 bedroom, 2.5 bath town home has been modernized to open up the kitchen, dining and living areas on the 1st floor, including a cavernous great room feel.
 New wood-look tiled floors cover the entry entryway, kitchen and dining area which passes a convenient powder room before opening to the big dining/living room.
 The formal dining area has a round glass-topped table with 4 chairs.
-The adjoining living room includes plenty of inviting seating with a sleeper couch, two loveseats, as well as a wall-mounted TV with VCR/DVD, a closet with a constructed-in wet bar, and 2 sizable slider doors to a covered screened in outdoor space with landscape and pool vistas.
+The adjoining living room includes plenty of comfortable seating with a sleeper couch, two loveseats, as well as a wall-mounted TV with VCR/DVD, a closet with a constructed-in wet bar, and 2 generous slider doors to a covered screened in outdoor space with landscape and pool vistas.

-14 steps up to the 2nd floor is the master bedroom with a King bed, TV/DVD, double closets, private bath with a tub/shower combo and a generous slider door to a private balcony overlooking the complex pool & the landscaped grounds.
+14 steps up to the 2nd floor is the master bedroom with a King bed, TV/DVD, double closets, private bath with a tub/shower combo and a sizable slider door to a private balcony overlooking the complex pool & the landscaped grounds.

 The sunny 2nd bedroom includes a queen bed, TV, with DVD Player, private bath with a tub/shower combo, and private balcony.